-The policy was revised as of June 7, 2019.
+The policy was revised and adopted as of June 25, 2019.
 USM's Office of Public Affairs continuously reviews strategies and best practices for using social media.
 Since social media is evolving rapidly, the USM Social Media Compliance Policy is a document that will evolve over time and is subject to change.